BID Development – Planning, Implementation and Delivery

 - Agree billing arrangements – we will work with the council’s Revenues Department to ensure that billing arrangements are transparent and in place prior to the ballot

-- Operating Agreements – we will ensure that this is in place, in draft format as a minimum, and available to voting businesses prior to the ballot and work with all parties to ensure it is signed off before the BID begins operations
+- Operating Agreement – we will ensure that this is in place, in draft format as a minimum, and available to voting businesses prior to the ballot and work with all parties to ensure it is signed off before the BID begins operations

 - Milestones – we will otherwise ensure that all legal, technical, regulatory and local milestones are met at the appropriate times throughout the course of your BID development